+Business briefs

-Business briefs New sales manager A new sales manager recently joined Max Broock, Inc., on Main Street, Clarkston.
+New sales manager A new sales manager recently joined Max Broock, Inc., on Main Street, Clarkston.
 Ron Rodda has been with Max Broock as a salesman and sales manager for 22 years.
 He's pleased with his new position, he said.
-Clarkston is such a warm and wonderful area in which to live and to work.
+"Clarkston is such a warm and wonderful area in which to live and to work.
 The people here are open and friendly and make everyone feel welcome and supported," he said.
-The firm, founded by Max Broock in 1895 when Detroit had only 250,000 inhabitants, was cited in the August Crain's Detroit Business magazine as one of the top-ranking leaders in residential real estate.
+The firm, founded by Max Broock in 1895 when Detroit had only 250,000 inhabitants, was cited in the August Crain's Detroit Busis one of the top-ranking leaders in resistance.

-Ron Rodda New fashion consultant Faye Pyatt of Caribou Trail, Independence Township, has recently accepted a fashion consultant position to represent CMcE, a manufacturing company that specializes in medium priced women's clothing.
+New fashion consultant Faye Pyatt of Caribou Trail, Independence Township, has recently accepted a fashion consultant position to represent CMcE, a manufacturing company that specializes in medium priced women's clothing.
 Two CMcE collections are designed annually and are displayed and sold only at private showings by appointment in the fashion consultant's home.
 How's your child doing in school?
 On the dean's list?
 In a new sorority?
 Captain of an intramural sports team?
 Let us know at The Clarkston News, and we'll put it on the Millstream page.
+625-3370 Real Estate Onc.

-625-3370 Michigan's Largest Real Estate Company
+Michigan's Largest Real Estate Company

-PARK LIKE SETTING NEAR 1-75 on a large lot, nestled in trees along a newly paved road, just north of I-75, this 4 bedroom 1988" colonial offers 1770 sq. ft. quality of living space for your family to enjoy.
+PARK LIKE SETTING NEAR I-75 on a large lot, nestled in trees along a newly paved road, just north of I-75, this 4 bedroom "1988" colonial offers 1770 sq. ft. quality of living space for your family to enjoy.
 Privacy & convenience; shopping and churches nearby, Lake Orion Schools.
 Just \$123,900.
+(4475M)

 INTERESTED IN NEW CONSTRUCTION?
-Be the first family...to live in this 3 bedroom ranch with 1.5 baths, fireplace, full basement, deck, 2 car att. garage.
+Be the first family...to live in this 3 bedroom Be the first family...to live in this 3 bedroom ranch with 1.5 baths, fireplace, full basement, deck.
+2 car att. garage.
 Priv. on all sport lake.
 Clarkston schools.
-Special financing avail-
+Special financing available. \$105,000 (ON)

-NEW CONTEMPORARY RANCH convenient location to major expressways Designed for the 90's with angeled walls, plant shelves and a fireplace in great room.
+NEW CONTEMPORARY RANCH convenient location to major expressways.
+Designed for the 90's with angeled walls, plant shelves and a fireplace in great room.
 Open floor plan featuring dining and breakfast nook with doorwalls off both.
 Master suite includes a full bath w/ jacuzzi tub & doorwall.
-3 large bedrooms, 2 full baths, ats floor laundry, 2 car garage with full w/o.
-Cuality stained wood trim & windows thru-out. \$149,500.
+3 large bedrooms, 2 full baths, 1st floor laundry, 2 car garage with full w/o.
+Quality stained wood trim & windows thru-out. \$149,500.
 Still time to pick floor covering.
 (691B)

 WATERFRONT TO GREENS LAKE Cul-de-sac location - quiet street for children with Clarkston schools.
 Room to entertain on the large deck.
-2000 sq. ft. to includes 3 bedrooms, plus 4th Den/Lib, fireplace, decorated in neutral colors and has immediate occupancy, \$109,900 (5055P)
+2000 sq. ft. to includes 3 bedrooms, plus 4th Den/Lib, fireplace, decorated in neutral colors and has immediate occupancy. \$109,900 (5055P)

-able. \$105,000 (ON) 5806 DIXIE HWY., WATERFORD 623-7500
+5806 DIXIE HWY., WATERFORD 623-7500